 Here at Just Chill Baby Sleep we are big fans of routine.
 Most of us, babies and adults, naturally feel more relaxed when we wake, eat meals and sleep at roughly the same times every day.
 Babies and young children especially can find a predictable, consistent order to their day to be relaxing and comforting.
 That said, we don’t want a routine to be stifling and stop us getting out and about to enjoy the day with our little ones.

 It can feel a little overwhelming to think about planning time out and about around feeds and naps.
-This may be especially true for those of us who have had young children during the COVID-19 pandemic and haven’t had much opportunity to venture out of the house.
+This may be especially true if we are going on holiday, staying with family or for those of us who have had young children during the COVID-19 pandemic and haven’t had much opportunity to venture out of the house.

 It’s really normal to feel worried about getting out and about, especially if your baby sleeps really well at home.
 Here are my tips for managing those classes/playdates/lunch dates/evenings!